Oklo: The Story of Nuclear's Startup Revolution

 The Core Innovation

-The Aurora-INL features a 50-75 MWe sodium-cooled fast reactor that builds directly on the design and operating heritage of the Experimental Breeder Reactor II (EBR-II), which operated successfully at the same Idaho site from 1964 to 1994.
+In Oklo’s design, a sodium-cooled fast-neutron reactor produces heat, which is transported out of the core and into a supercritical carbon dioxide power conversion system that generates electricity.
+The Aurora-INL concept is a 50–75 MWe sodium-cooled fast reactor that draws directly from the design and operating heritage of the Experimental Breeder Reactor II (EBR-II), which ran at the same Idaho site from 1964 to 1994.

 Liquid Sodium Cooling

-One of Aurora's most distinctive features is its use of liquid sodium as a coolant instead of water.
-This allows the reactor to operate at much higher temperatures without the sprawling infrastructure of traditional plants.
-The project is a 75‑MWe sodium‑cooled fast reactor using metal fuel derived from legacy Experimental Breeder Reactor‑II (EBR‑II) material.
+Aurora’s most distinctive feature is its coolant: liquid sodium instead of water.
+Sodium lets the reactor operate at higher temperatures without the same pressure-driven plumbing and sprawling infrastructure you associate with today’s large light-water plants.
+In the Aurora-INL concept, that sodium-cooled fast reactor would use metal fuel derived from legacy EBR-II material.

 The HALEU Fuel Advantage